 You’ve just got your first car, you’re excited to get behind the wheel and test it out on the open road.
 However, before you get to enjoy the open road and newly found freedom, you need to ensure you have adequate insurance cover and peace of mind.
-When it comes to the cost of car insurance premiums, Scotland is actually much cheaper than the rest of the UK.
+First – own health, easy to use US, Canada, European application service etc. When it comes to the cost of car insurance premiums, Scotland is actually much cheaper than the rest of the UK.
 We’ve put together a list of top tips on how to save money if you are a first time driver.

 Top 5 tips for getting a cheaper premium

 · 1.
 Choose a car with a smaller engine

 Pick a car with a smaller engine.
 High powered cars with big engines are expensive to insure.
 A one litre car or 1.2 litre should be sufficient to get you started.
 The best cars for new drivers are in categories 1-5 so ask your insurer about these when getting an initial quote.

 · 2.
 Shop around for the best quote